CDT (TV station): Terrestrial

-Central Digital Television broadcasts free-to-air digital television channels Ten Central, One and Eleven via terrestrial transmissions in many regional cities and towns.
+Central Digital Television broadcasts free-to-air digital television channels 10 Central, 10 Comedy and 10 Drama via terrestrial transmissions in many regional cities and towns.
 The service is licensed to broadcast within the Remote Central and Eastern Australia TV2 and Mt Isa TV1 licence areas, which include Alice Springs, Bourke, Ceduna, Charleville, Coober Pedy, Cooktown, Katherine, Longreach, Mount Isa, Roma and Weipa, as well as others.

 Satellite

 A digital satellite transmission of CDT's channels is available free-to-view on the VAST service in all states and territories of Australia, except Western Australia.
-10 Bold is broadcast as a single high definition channel to all viewers, while 10 Central and 10 Peach are each split into two separate standard-definition channels.
-10 Central North and 10 Peach North are broadcast in Australian Eastern Standard Time for viewers in Northern Territory and Queensland (Northern Australia TV3 licence area), and 10 Central South and 10 Peach South in Australian Eastern Summer Time for viewers in New South Wales, Victoria, South Australia, Tasmania and Norfolk Island (South Eastern Australia TV3 licence area).
+10 Drama is broadcast as a single channel to all viewers, while 10 Central and 10 Comedy are each split into two separate channels.
+10 Central North and 10 Comedy North are broadcast in Australian Eastern Standard Time for viewers in Northern Territory and Queensland (Northern Australia TV3 licence area), and 10 Central South and 10 Comedy South in Australian Eastern Summer Time for viewers in New South Wales, Victoria, South Australia, Tasmania and Norfolk Island (South Eastern Australia TV3 licence area).

+10 Central North and 10 Central South are broadcast in 1080i HDTV.